Home / North America / United States of America / Wolfskill Energy Center

 Gas power plant in California, United States of America.
 Approximate location 38.2285, -122.0752.

 Wolfskill Energy Center is a 47 MW gas power plant in California, United States of America.
 It is operated by Gilroy Energy Center LLC.
-Based on reported annual generation of 7 GWh, it can supply roughly 2,000 homes.
-It ranks #2855 of 9,833 United States of America power plants by installed capacity.
+Based on reported annual generation of 7 GWh, it can supply roughly 2.0k homes.
+It ranks #3833 of 10,938 United States of America power plants by installed capacity.
 Commissioned in 2003, it is around 23 years old — relatively modern.
-Its measured emissions of 3,471 t CO₂/yr (Climate TRACE) are equivalent to about 809 cars driven for a year.
+Its modelled annual emissions are 3,471 t CO₂/yr (Climate TRACE), equivalent to about 809 cars driven for a year.
 In context, gas supplies about 40.0% of United States of America's electricity; the national grid averages 384 gCO₂/kWh (43.0% low-carbon) (2025).

 7GWh reported / yr